frostvandrer/Obsidian-Notes-Manager/README.md

 # Obsidian-Notes-Manager

-This is a simple tool written in `Rust` which creates a simple notes structure when starting a new machine on [Hack The Box](https://www.hackthebox.com/).
+This is a simple tool written in `Rust` which creates a simple notes structure when starting a new machine on [Hack The Box](https://www.hackthebox.com/) or [Vulnlab](https://www.vulnlab.com/).

 The current structure is: